Manual PMS install on Proxmox¶

 Info

-These scripts are the legacy of tteck.
-He sadly passed away in 2024 but left the community with this excellent resource.
-Thanks tteck - RIP.
+These scripts began as the work of tteck, who sadly passed away in 2024.
+He left the community an excellent resource.
+Thanks, tteck.
+RIP.

 From the Proxmox command line, execute: